matztam/mikrotik-wifi-manager/README.md

    ```
 3. Run `pio run --target upload`.
 PlatformIO reads the secret overrides automatically and the board reboots after a successful transfer.

 > **Tip:** Need a one-off USB flash?
-Comment out the OTA block in `platformio.ini`, or override the port on the command line with `--upload-port /dev/ttyACM0`.
+Comment out the extra_configs block in `platformio.ini`, or override the port on the command line with `--upload-port /dev/ttyACM0`.

 ## Developer Workflows